thirdweb-dev/contracts/docs/Marketplace.md

-*Total number of listings on market.*
+*Total number of listings ever created in the marketplace.*

 #### Returns